VISITOR & GROUP INFORMATION

 - When available, free docent-led tours of the Museum for individuals and families leave from the Leatherneck Gallery at 10:00 AM, 12:00 and 2:00 PM.
 No advance reservation is required.
 Check in at the front desk upon arrival to determine if tours are operating that day.

-- Complimentary wheelchairs are available upon request at the Visitors Information Desk in limited numbers, on a “first come” basis.
+- Complimentary wheelchairs and stools are available upon request at the Visitors Information Desk in limited numbers, on a “first come” basis.

 - Educational activities and handouts relating to the month´s theme are available at the Front Desk.